JonathanPhillips/AmazonPriceCheckerV1/README.md

 # AmazonPriceCheckerV1
-Python script to tracker items in Amazon
+Python script to track items in Amazon